How to Design PPC Landing Pages That Skyrocket Clicks and Conversions

 - Understand Your Audience

-- Set a Clear Goal for the Landing Page
+- Set a Clear Goal For the Landing Page

 - Craft a Persuasive and Relevant Headline